 In its infancy stage, the school has a substantial number of full-time staffs recruited from the neighboring villages and other parts of the country.
 We also often receive international volunteers from around the world who come to support the school.

 To ensure higher educational standards, the Peace School uses the National Learning Framework for Early Childhood Development for the nursery section and progress of educational experiences is continuously monitored.

 Like any growing school out there, we are faced with a number of challenges.
-These include:
+These include but not limited to:

-Lack of permanent learning classrooms to teach children – currently, we teach children under wooden classrooms.
-We need funds to build 10 permanent classrooms for the nursery and primary sections for children to be able to learn under any weather conditions.
+- Lack of permanent learning classrooms to teach children – currently, we are teaching under temporary classrooms.
+We need funds to build permanent classrooms for the nursery and primary sections.

 - Limited funds in our scholarship program, yet there are number of children needing support in their education.
-We need more scholarships fund.
+We need more funds.

-We are also looking forward to building partnerships with individuals, schools and organizations or companies that will support and promote our values.
+We are also looking forward to building partnerships with schools and organizations or companies that will support and promote our vision and mission.

 Moving forward—Strategic Direction

 We are inspired by the enthusiasm of our children to learn and the achievements of our history.
 Peace School continues to grow and we believe that every child can benefit from all our programs.

 As we embark on our next phase of evolution, we are planning to construct a primary section which will later develop into a secondary school and ultimately the first African Buddhist university.